 - return all library books

-- supplied their USI (Unique Student Identifier) number to the Registrar Dept (The College will not issue any certificates to students without obtaining a verified USI for the individual according to the requirements set out in the Student Identifiers Act 2014.)
+- have previously supplied their USI (Unique Student Identifier) number to the Registrar Dept via the student portal (The College will not issue any certificates to students without obtaining a verified USI for the individual according to the requirements set out in the Student Identifiers Act 2014.)

 The dress code for the Graduation Ceremony is semi-formal.
 Students will not be able to participate in the Ceremony if dressed inappropriately.